bpaul822/Assignment-4-Elgamal-Encryption-and-Decryption/README.md

 1. Copy the files plain_text.txt,cipher_text1.txt,cipher_text2.txt,result.txt in the run directory
 2. Give any input string for encryption in the file plain_text.txt
-3. Use the .exe in gitfolder or compile main.c using a IDE such as CodeBlocks
+3. Use the .exe in gitfolder or compile main.c using an IDE such as CodeBlocks
 4. Encrypted output will be written to cipher_text1.txt,cipher_text2.txt and Decryption output will be written to result.txt file

 Procedure for running on Linux: